A Practical Adaptive Subgame Perfect Gradient Method: Introduction

 SPGM, formally introduced in Section~\ref{SubSec:SPGM}, attains this heightened standard.
 At each iteration, it solves a simple low-dimensional second-order cone program (SOCP) to compute an optimal next step.
 This update rule is optimal with respect to the stored first-order information in memory.
 Numerically, \cite{SPGM} observed that when applied to a non-adversarial problem instance, SPGM greatly improves upon the performance of non-dynamic methods like OGM.
 However, like OGM, SPGM is not adaptive as it remains dependent on a smoothness parameter as input.

-\paragraph{BFGS/L-BFGS} Quasi-Newton methods \cite{BFGS-B,BFGS-F,BFGS-G,BFGS-S,LBFGS_Nocedal,LBFGSB_Zhu,oLBFGS_Schraudloph} attempt to find a local minimum for a function by applying Newton's method with an approximation of the inverse Hessian.
+\paragraph{BFGS/L-BFGS} Quasi-Newton methods \cite{BFGS-B,BFGS-F,BFGS-G,BFGS-S,LBFGS_Nocedal,LBFGSB_Zhu,oLBFGS_Schraudloph} attempt to find a minimizer for a function by applying Newton's method with an approximation of the inverse Hessian.
 At each iteration $n$, one performs a low-rank update to the inverse Hessian approximation, $B_n$, and a search direction is computed as $v = -B_n \nabla f(x_n)$.
 Once a descent direction is found, a linesearch method is applied to determine a stepsize and update the current iterate.
 Common options for linesearch methods include Armijo backtracking \cite{Armijo,NocedalWright}, Strong-Wolfe conditions \cite{Wolfe,NocedalWright}, and a modified robust method introduced by Hager and Zhang in \cite{HagerZhang}.
 In L-BFGS \cite{LBFGS_Nocedal}, instead of storing the full matrix $B_n$, one stores only a limited memory of past data.
-This allows the matrix update and search direction calculation to be performed using only vector-vector products, preventing any large matrix storage.
-While L-BFGS performs extremely well in practice and often has superlinear convergence in a neighborhood of the solution, it only provides limited non-asymptotic guarantees on solution quality.
+This allows the matrix update and search direction calculation to be performed using only vector-vector products, avoiding the storage of dense matrices.
+While L-BFGS performs extremely well in practice and often has (super)linear convergence in a neighborhood of the solution, it only provides limited non-asymptotic guarantees on solution quality\footnote{Although recent progress~\cite{Jin_BFGS,Rodomanov_BFGS,Jin_BFGS_SelfConcordant} has been made establishing non-asymptotic guarantees for standard BFGS with additional assumptions on the objective $f$.}.